After a series of annual workshop sessions, since 1999 ECSR has organized a yearly Spring or Summer School.

 Collegio Carlo Alberto, Piazza Vincenzo Albarello 8, Turin, Italy

-The topic for the seventh edition of the ECSR Spring School was “New and Old Data.
-Cutting-Edge Approaches to Quantitative Social Research”.
-The School was promoted by the European Consortium of Sociological Research (ECSR), Collegio Carlo Alberto and by the universities of Milan and Turin in the frame of the NASP, Network for the Advancement in Social and Political Studies.
-It provided high-quality training on the new frontiers of quantitative social research, including computational sociology, network analysis, register data, historical archives data and field experiments.
-The focus of the school was on the challenges coming from the new data sources and from the related techniques to the standard approach of empirical sociological research, still predominantly based on the estimation of regression-type models on survey data.
+The topic for the eighth edition of the ECSR Spring School is “Geography, Mobility and Social Stratification”.
+The School is promoted by the European Consortium of Sociological Research (ECSR), Collegio Carlo Alberto and by the universities of Milan and Turin in the frame of the NASP, Network for the Advancement in Social and Political Studies.
+It provides high-quality training on current research on the geographical dimension of social stratification and inequality, including geographical mobility, both internal and international, as well as residential and educational segregation.
+The faculty includes sociologists, demographers and geographers, since the focus of the school is on the way geographical information might be included in the analysis of social stratification, in particular to study the interrelations between geography and other mechanisms of intergenerational reproduction of status.

 a) an abstract of the paper that will be presented (up to 500 words);